Jhulelal (Hinduism): Variant readings

 The myth of Jhulelal is not seen in regional histories written prior to the 20th century.
-While all Jhulelal legends broadly revolve around two themes — the valorization of Sindhi communal harmony and the intrinsic superiority of tolerant and devout Hindus over Muslims who weren't even able to interpret their own religious texts — the specifics vary widely and have even been a site of internal contestation among Sindhi Hindus.
-Moreover Sindhi Muslims have forged their own legends concerning Jhulelal.
+While nearly all Jhulelal legends revolve broadly around two main themes—the valorization of Sindhi communal harmony, and the intrinsic superiority of tolerant and devout Hindus over Muslims who are depicted as unable to interpret even their own religious texts—the specifics vary widely, and have occasionally been a cause of internal contestation even among Sindhi Hindus.
+At the same time, Sindhi Muslims have themselves forged their own legends concerning Jhulelal.